holokit/holokit-unity-sdk/README.md

 [HoloKit](https://holokit.io/) is an Augmented Reality(AR) headset that transforms your iPhone into a powerful stereoscopic AR device.
 With the HoloKit Unity SDK, developers can create immersive AR experiences in Unity, which can be viewed with HoloKit headset.

+The SDK currently provides three core features:

+- Stereoscopic Rendering
+- Hand Tracking
+- Hand Gesture Recognition

-The SDK's key feature is stereoscopic rendering, allowing for the display of stereo images on the iPhone screen.
+Stereoscopic rendering is the central feature of the SDK, allowing for the display of stereo images on the iPhone screen.
 By attaching your iPhone to the HoloKit, you can enjoy a captivating AR experience.
+Utilizing [Apple Vision framework](https://developer.apple.com/documentation/vision?language=objc), the SDK detects user hand poses.
+Together with LiDAR depth sensor, it allows your iPhone to track the 3D positions of the user's hands.
+Furthermore, the SDK can recognize hand gestures such as pinching, serving as a trigger for specific operations in your project.

-HoloKit Unity SDK is compatible with ARFoundation and other AR SDKs.
+HoloKit Unity SDK, built on the foundation of ARFoundation, is compatible with most ARFoundation features such as image tracking and plane detection.
+Upgrading your ARFoundation project to a stereoscopic AR project is straightforward with the HoloKit Unity SDK.

 ## How to Install